Brain Tumour - What it is and Available Treatments in Singapore

 Watch a Summary

-In this video interview, Dr Nicolas Kon answers frequently asked questions about brain tumours in Singapore and the available treatment options for brain tumours uncluding key-hole BrainPath surgery.
+In this video interview, Dr Nicolas Kon answers frequently asked questions about brain tumours in Singapore and the available treatment options for brain tumours including key-hole BrainPath surgery.

 A new way of thinking about brain tumour patient care